-- 2. Give your complete legal name. - 3.
+- 1. Print legibly in BLACK ink. - 2.
+Give your complete legal name. - 3.
 Give the address where your evaluation should be mailed. - 4.
-Complete the entire application; please sign and date the form. - 5.
+Complete the entire application; please sign and date the form.
+Include with the application a check for \$200.00 to reimburse the Architectural Control Committee for its cost to review the plans and specifications.
+The required deposit shall be made out to "APHOA" and submitted to the APHOA office at 400 Lac Verret Drive, Luling, LA 70070. - 5.
 For minor modifications, submit a drawing, product brochure, or description of the planned addition with location clearly marked on diagram or survey. - 6.
-For moderate or major modifications, please enclose two copies of the following with your request: - A site plan, (1"=20') showing exact location of modification being requested in relation to your property lines.
-A State of Louisiana registered survey plat clearly showing property lines, existing improvements, and proposed modification(s).
-Existing fences, decks, walkways, driveways, etc. should also be indicated. - b.
-A brief description of the modification, drawings, exterior elevations, floor plan, detail of materials to be used, pictures, catalogue pages, brochures, or color samples must be included. - 7.
-It is recommended that homeowners check with St. Charles Parish to obtain necessary permits and building code information. - 8.
-Important: All applications must be mailed or delivered to:
+For moderate or major modifications, the applicant shall provide two (2) sets of drawings with the following as required by the Design Guidelines and the Declaration of Covenants and Restrictions for Plantation Lakes at Ashton Plantation: - A site plan, (1" = 20') showing exact location of modification being requested in relation to your property lines.
+A State of Louisiana registered survey plat clearly showing property lines, existing improvements, and proposed modifications.
+Existing fences, decks, walkways, driveways, etc. should also be shown - b.
+A brief description of the modification, drawings, exterior elevation, floor plan, detail of materials to be used, pictures, catalogue pages, brochures, or color samples must be included. - 7.
+Homeowners must check with St. Charles Parish to obtain necessary permits and building code information. - 8.
+IMPORTANT: All applications must be mailed or delivered to: